thephoeron/LLTHW/resources/index.md

 ## Pre-packages Lisp Environments

 These are Lisp editing environments that are easy to install and get started with because everything you need is pre-packaged and pre-configured.
-* [Portacle](https://shinmera.github.io/portacle/) is a portable and multiplatform Common Lisp environment.
+* [Portacle](https://shinmera.github.io/portacle/), a portable and multiplatform Common Lisp environment.
 It ships a slightly customized Emacs with Slime, SBCL (a popular Common Lisp implementation), Quicklisp and Git.
 No installation needed, so it's a very quick and easy way to get going.
-* [Lispbox](https://common-lisp.net/project/lispbox/) is an IDE (Emacs + SLIME), Common Lisp environment (Clozure Common Lisp) and library manager (Quicklisp), pre-packaged as archives for Windows, Mac OSX and Linux.
-Descendant of "Lisp in a Box" Recommended in the Practical Common Lisp book.
+* [Lispbox](https://common-lisp.net/project/lispbox/), an IDE (Emacs + SLIME), Common Lisp environment (Clozure Common Lisp) and library manager (Quicklisp), pre-packaged as archives for Windows, Mac OSX and Linux.
+Descendant of "Lisp in a Box" [mentioned](http://www.gigamonkeys.com/book/lather-rinse-repeat-a-tour-of-the-repl.html) in Practical Common Lisp.

 ## Lisp Jobs